 i.e., “I’ve got the snowboard under my feet

-Just like the aviation pioneers since Leonardo da Vinci, every rider’s dream is to get airborne and experience that inebriating sensation which is the feeling of your body floating in the air.
+Since the aviation pioneers like Leonardo da Vinci, every rider’s dream is to get airborne and experience that thrilling sensation which is the feeling of your body floating in the air.

 I guess almost every single rider decided to start snowboarding after seeing some insane stunts performed, taking off from a kicker or a frozen halfpipe.